Printing Methods and Industry Termology.

 Engraving: cutting an image into metal, wood or glass by one of three methods--computerized engraving, hand tracing, or hand engraving.

-Pantone Matching System (PMS): a book of standardized color in a fan format used to identify, match and communicate colors in order to produce accurate color matches in printing.
+Pantone Matching System (PMS)A book of standardized color in a fan format used to identify, match and communicate colors in order to produce accurate color matches in printing.
 Each color has a coded number indicating instructions for mixing inks to achieve that color.

 Colorfill: screen printing an image and then debossing it onto the vinyl's surface